Glassiness and Lack of Equipartition in Random Lasers: the common roots of Ergodicity Breaking in Disordered and Non-linear Systems: Discussion

-By means of Monte Carlo numerical simulations of a statistical mechanical model of the non-linear interactions of light in a random medium, we have shown that the onset of random lasing has the properties of a glassy phase transition.
-More precisely it is an ergodicity-breaking transition characterized by a diverging second order susceptibility (the specific-heat) and an order parameter, the overlap, with first-order features at the transition.
-As weird as it can sound, light multiply scattering in random media really looks like, among physical systems, a very good benchmark to test the existence and the hidden nature of a glass transition.
+By means of Monte Carlo numerical simulations we have analyzed a statistical mechanical model of the non-linear interactions of light in a random medium under external optical pumping.
+We have shown that the model reproduces the narrowing of the emission spectrum characterizing the onset of lasing in experiments, see Fig.~\ref{fig1}, and how it signals an ergodicity-breaking transition.
+Indeed, the onset of the random lasing regime from a incoherent regime of fluorescence displays the properties of a glassy phase transition, characterized by a diverging specific-heat (typical of continuous transitions) and a discontinuous order parameter, the overlap, a feature of first-order transitions.
+This is termed Random First-Order Transition in the literature~\cite{Kirkpatrick89}.

+Further on, thanks to the quite general properties of the model analyzed, we were able to show unprecedented evidence of a deep connection between lack of equipartition - typical of ergodicity breaking in ordered systems with non-linear interactions~\cite{Fermi55,Livi85,Chaos05} - and the breaking of ergodicity as described within the paradigm of replica-symmetry-breaking in disordered systems~\cite{Mezard87}.